 Last updated: June 2026.

 Most Pakistani business owners treat Google reviews as a marketing checkbox — something to collect, screenshot for Instagram, and forget about until someone asks.
 That framing is backwards in 2026.
 AI search engines like ChatGPT, Google AI Overviews, and Perplexity treat your review profile as data infrastructure — the same way electricity wiring is infrastructure, not wall decoration.
-A Trone analysis of how reviews influence AI search found that nearly all AI search engines rely on customer reviews alongside product information to guide their results.
+Review text, ratings, and business-profile completeness can influence how confidently customers and search systems understand a local business.
 When someone in Lahore asks ChatGPT for “the best dentist near me,” the AI does not check your Instagram grid.
 It reads your Google review volume, your average rating, and the sentiment buried inside review text.

 The Marketing Mindset That Wastes Your Review Investment